Migraine Workplace Horror Stories

-- I went in to see the new boss who had just taken over and told him I had a migraine and I have to go home.
-He looked at me for a few seconds then half closed his eyes and said “I’m Emma, I’ve got a migraine and I need to go home” in a mocking, whiney voice.
+- I went in to see the new boss who had just taken over and told him I had a migraine and I had to go home.
+He looked at me for a few seconds, then half-closed his eyes and said, "I'm Emma, I've got a migraine, and I need to go home" in a mocking, whiney voice.

-- My boss asked “and when will your condition be over?”
-I have chronic daily headaches and chronic migraines and vertigo for the past two years.
+- My boss asked, "and when will your condition be over?"
+I have had chronic daily headaches, chronic migraines, and vertigo for the past two years.
 I no longer work there.

 - I was once told that if I had a migraine and couldn't find a substitute, I would be written up.
 The last thing I feel like doing is spending time on the phone, begging people to cover my classes for me when I'm in the middle of a migraine cycle.
 Ugh.

 - I lost my job because I have a rare migraine condition that apparently made me an expendable employee, even as loyal as I was.
 I fought through my migraines until they became debilitating.
-So I lost my job and because of whatever they said on my “departing papers” I also ended up not get unemployment so they said it was my fault I got fired.
+So I lost my job, and because of whatever they said on my "departing papers," I also ended up not getting unemployment, so they said it was my fault I got fired.

 - I was let go shortly after providing an employer with FMLA paperwork.

-- I had an episode last week of a migraine headache, went to emergency room and my boss fired me the next day by sending me a text saying to stop being a fool and not to come back anymore to work.
+- I had an episode last week of a migraine headache, went to the emergency room, and my boss fired me the next day by sending me a text saying to stop being a fool and not to come back anymore to work.

 - I lost my job because of severe uncontrollable migraines.